Skip to Content

 Carefully dismantle your printer in the following order:

-- Remove the print‑bed assembly — detach the Y‑axis belt, carriage, and base extrusions.
+1. Remove the print‑bed assembly — detach the Y‑axis belt, carriage, and base extrusions.

-- Unbolt the Z‑axis — remove the vertical column, lead screw, and motor.
+2. Unbolt the Z‑axis — remove the vertical column, lead screw, and motor.

-- Disconnect all wiring — unplug steppers, end‑stops, and power leads.
+3. Disconnect all wiring — unplug steppers, end‑stops, and power leads.

-- Remove electronics & PSU — store safely if planning reuse.
+4. Remove electronics & PSU — store safely if planning reuse.

-- Collect all fasteners — keep M3/M5 hardware and T‑nuts grouped.
+5. Collect all fasteners — keep M3/M5 hardware and T‑nuts grouped.

 Take reference photos throughout the teardown — they’ll make re‑assembly and alignment checks much easier.

-Typical missing parts include:
+Typical required additions include:

-- 52 mm spindle motor and mount
+• 52 mm spindle motor with a compatible mount

 Summary